-On May 4, 2021 (the "Closing Date"), HydraFacial consummated the previously announced Business Combination pursuant to that certain Merger Agreement, dated December 8, 2020 (the "Merger Agreement") with Vesper Healthcare Acquisition Corp. ("Vesper"), pursuant to which Vesper acquired, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries.
-Upon closing, the combined entity was renamed The Beauty Health Company ("BeautyHealth" or the "Company") and trades on the Nasdaq Capital Market under the ticker symbol "SKIN".
+On May 4, 2021, HydraFacial consummated the previously announced Business Combination pursuant to that certain Merger Agreement, dated December 8, 2020 with Vesper Healthcare Acquisition Corp. ("Vesper"), pursuant to which Vesper acquired, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries.
+Upon closing, the combined entity was renamed The Beauty Health Company and trades on the Nasdaq Capital Market under the ticker symbol "SKIN".